Yord/shargs/README.md

 </p>
 </summary>

-Read up on the details on the [command-line options](#command-line-options) section.
+Read up on the details in the [command-line options](#command-line-options) section.

 </details>